Brankoov/routing-app/DEVLOG.md

 The result is a smarter, more realistic ordering without needing full pathfinding.
 - I removed the failing end-direction test since the heuristic isn't guaranteed to be deterministic for all address combinations.
 The RouteOptimizationService was also cleaned up by removing duplicated code and keeping the stable nearest-neighbour ordering as the baseline.

+## 2025-20-11
+-I updated the route result view so that each optimized stop now has an “Open in Google Maps” link.
+The link uses coordinates when they are available and falls back to the address string otherwise.
+This makes it much easier to use the app for planning a round and then switch over to Google Maps for the actual driving.
+- Implemented address autocomplete in the frontend using a custom `AutoAddressInput` component.
+  It fetches suggestions via a new backend proxy endpoint (`/api/geocode/suggest`) that calls OpenRouteService.
+  Added debouncing to prevent API spamming while typing.
+- Fixed several UI/UX issues with the address input:
+  * Solved "White text on white background" issue in the suggestion list.
+  * Switched backend from ORS `/autocomplete` to `/search` endpoint to get better hits on full addresses.
+  * Implemented "Smart Input Logic" in frontend: If the API returns a street name but misses the specific house number entered by the user, the app now injects the user's number into the final result.
+This fixes the issue where selecting a suggestion would delete the house number.
+  * Fixed "Ghost Suggestions" (race conditions) by adding focus-checks and `autocomplete="off"` to prevent browser history from overlapping the app's suggestions.
+- Set up PostgreSQL database using Docker Compose.
+  Ran into issues with Windows WSL2 crashing, which required a full restart and Docker data purge.
+  Encountered port conflicts with a local Postgres installation (port 5432), resolved by mapping the Docker container to port **5433**.
+- Configured Spring Boot with **Spring Data JPA**.
+  Created `RouteEntity` and `RouteStopEntity` classes.
+  Verified that Hibernate automatically creates the `routes` and `route_stops` tables in the database upon startup.